openstack/neutron/doc/source/stadium/governance.rst

 In fact, it became harder and harder to ensure consistency in the APIs, architecture, design, implementation and testing of the overarching project;
-all aspects of software development, like documentation, integration, release management, maintainance, and upgrades started to being neglected for some projects and that led to some unhappy experiences.
+all aspects of software development, like documentation, integration, release management, maintenance, and upgrades started to being neglected for some projects and that led to some unhappy experiences.

 The point about uniform APIs is particularly important, because the Neutron